qtumproject/app-qtum/bitcoin_client/README.md

 ⚠️ Currently, speculos does not correctly emulate the version of the app, always returning a dummy value; in order to use the library, it is necessary to set the `SPECULOS_APPNAME` environment variable before starting speculos, for example with:

 ```
-$ export SPECULOS_APPNAME="Bitcoin Test:2.1.0"
+$ export SPECULOS_APPNAME="Qtum Test:2.1.0"
 ```

 Similarly, to test the library behavior on a legacy version of the app, one can set the version to `1.6.5` (the final version of the 1.X series).

-The expected application name is `Bitcoin` for mainnet, `Bitcoin Test` for testnet.
+The expected application name is `Qtum` for mainnet, `Qtum Test` for testnet.

 ### Example